todak2000/bandage-ecommerce/src/app/api/README.md

-# Simple Blogging Platform API documentation
+# Bandage API Functions documentation

 This is the Offical API documentation for a Bandage, an e-commerce, user-friendly e-commerce website with a minimalist design.
 Bandage API using React Query, React toolkit and other fetching data from an external endpoint.
 The project aims to create a user-friendly website can read product listings, add items to their cart or wishlist, with data persisting even after refreshing or reopening the page